BAWS 2022 EVENT INFO - MUST READ

 POSITION VERSATILITY: When you are scheduled to play a position other than your primary position it's because it's necessary for equitable defensive time for all the players on the roster.
 Enjoy the challenge, be an athlete.
 College coaches recruit athletic/versatile players, particularly so with infielders.
 If you can hit or really run those coaches will look for ways to get you on the field early in your college career and it's likely to be at a position you didn't play in high school.

-WALKS/HBP's: Though obviously not desirable, walks and HBPs happen.
-Each player will take their base at least one time after a walk, but only once.
+WALKS/HBP's: Though obviously not desirable, walks and HBPs CAN happen.
+Player's could be told to take their base at least one time after a walk, but only once in one of their plate appearances.
 Pitches that hit a batter will be considered a ball and the at-bat will continue, provided the batter isn't hurt(ing) and can continue.
 On any subsequent walks to a batter, he will stay at the plate and continue the at-bat from that point (with 3-0, 3-1, or 3-2 count, whatever it was when the walk occurred) until he either puts the ball in play or strikes out.
-After walking a batter, the pitcher will throw ONLY FASTBALLS for the remainder of the at-bat.
+After a walk or HBP, the pitcher might be instructed to throw fastballs only if it was late in a count when the BB or HBP occurred...
 Hopefully that makes sense.

 CATCHERS: Catchers will be responsible for picking each other up between innings and for being available for pitchers to get warmed up.
 If for some reason a catcher is not available to get the game pitcher or the next pitcher warmed up, someone please grab a catcher's glove and help out.

 COMMUNICATION: Please email me at anytime with concerns or questions.
 If I have made a mistake and/or not delivered what was expected for a player, we can rectify it before the event is over.
 If you communicate with me AFTER the event is over, I can't do anything about it.